JTWP-org/Pavlov-Data-Collector-/Guide/RCON_GUIDE.md

     # 🎛️ JTWP Pavlov RCON Bridge

-    This guide documents the file-trigger RCON bridge and all commands currently defined in `rcon_commands.json`.
+    This guide documents the file-trigger RCON bridge and all commands currently defined in `rcon_commands.json`. just simply make a json in the mod save with the cmd u want to run and the tool will delete it and make a new one with the output inside it

 ### 🧭 What This Guide Covers